Puji, Wangcang County: Geography

 Qing Stream (清江), a tributary of the Qu River, flows through the town north to south.

 The town experiences a subtropical humid monsoon climate, with an average annual temperature of 15.6 C, total annual rainfall of 570.2 mm, and a frost-free period of 256 days.

 Economy

 The town's economy is based on nearby mineral resources and agricultural resources.
-The main crops are rice, wheat and corn.
-Vegetable and rape are the economic plants of this region.

-The region abounds with coal, bluestone, sulfur, iron, copper, dolomite, and limestone.
+The region is abound with coal, bluestone, sulfur, iron, copper, dolomite, and limestone.
+Rice, wheat and corn are the main crops produced.

 Demographics

-As of 2019, the National Bureau of Statistics of the People's Republic of China estimates the town's population now to be 27,045.
+In 2019, the National Bureau of Statistics of the People's Republic of China estimated the town's population to be 27,045.

 Transportation

 The town is connected to two highways: the Provincial Highway S16 and the Provincial Highway S20, both pass across the south of the town.

 Tourist attractions

 The Foziyan Cliff Inscriptions (佛子岩摩崖石刻 (Buddha Rock Cliff Inscriptions)) is a historical site of the Tang dynasty (618 907) in Sichuan and is a provincial cultural relic preservation organ.